lksoft/MailMessageUUIDs/README.md

-# Mail and MessageFramework UUID Manangement
+# Mail and MessageFramework UUID Management

 This repository just helps facilitate maintaining and updating all of the UUIDs when Apple changes them in Mail and MessageFramework.